-TYPES OF LONG-TERM COMPENSATION
+LONG-TERM COMPENSATION OPTIONS

-There are two different types of longterm compensation plans:
+There are two different types of Long-Term Compensation Plans:

-- Long-term incentives provide executives with an incentive based on corporate performance or value creation.
-Stock options and restricted stock are mainly used by public companies, and stock appreciation rights and phantom stock are used for privately held companies. - Non-qualified deferred compensation plans provide executives with longterm financial opportunities that are not based on performance.
-Supplemental retirement plans are non-qualified deferred compensation plans focused on providing additional retirement benefits.
+- LONG-TERM INCENTIVE PLANS provide executives with an incentive based on corporate performance or value creation.
+Stock options and restricted stock are mainly used by public companies, and stock appreciation rights and phantom stock are used for privately held companies. - NON-QUALIFIED DEFERRED COMPENSATION PLANS provide executives with long-term financial opportunities that are not based on performance.
+Supplemental retirement plans are nonqualified deferred compensation plans focused on providing additional retirement benefits.